 To be eligible to sue for a breach of your data privacy, you would need to demonstrate that such a breach took place.
 You would also need to evidence that you suffered some kind of harm because of the breach.
 This could include financial or emotional harm.
 If you would like us to provide you with a free-of-charge eligibility assessment of your case, we’d be delighted to help you.

-How Much Time Do I Have To Claim For A Data Breach?
+How Much Time Do I Have To Claim For A Healthcare Data Breach Or Medical Information Data Breach?

 There are time limits in place for many different types of compensation claims.
 With data breaches, you’d have 6 years in which to make your claim.
-However, if there has been a breach of human rights, you would only have one year.
+However, if there is a public body involved, you would only have one year.
 If you’d like us to help you start your claim quickly, we’d be glad to help you.
 All you need to do is get in contact with our team.

 NSCS Guide To Data Breaches: The NSCS provides guidance to individuals and families in regards to data breaches.
 It shows people what action they could take if they believe they may have been affected by such a breach.